jguerber/intro-git/README.md

-By groups of two, you play the role of Alice and Bob, two biologists who want to code an ambitious R project to be able to add two integers.
-The tutorial is split in two scenarios that allow to present basic and intermediate functionalities of version control with git coupled with sharing with GitHub.
-It is voluntarily focused on *collaboration*, meaning that basic git operations that are typically also done in single-user projects are introduced in a collaborative context.
+In this tutorial, by groups of two, you play the role of Alice and Bob, two biologists who want to code an ambitious R project to be able to add two integer numbers.
+Scenarios inspired by real-life collaboration situations allow to present basic and intermediate functionalities of version control with git coupled with sharing with GitHub.
+The tutorial is voluntarily focused on **collaboration**, meaning that basic git operations that are typically also done in single-user projects are introduced in a collaborative context.

 Don't panic.

-Start by deciding who plays who.
-For context, Alice is an experienced ecologist, that has been working for longer than Bob, whose main project currently is the task of adding two numbers (mirroring a supervisor/student pair).
+Start by deciding who plays who (most importantly, decide which computer is Alice's and which one is Bob's).
+For context, Alice is an experienced ecologist, that has been working for longer than Bob (mirroring a supervisor/student duo).
+Bob's main project currently is the task of adding two numbers.
 Because of a lack of available office space in Alice's institute, Alice and Bob do not work in the same building and therefore can't share code in person via USB sticks.
 The university e-mail server is also broken: they can't share code via email.
 They HAVE to use GitHub.

+Bullet points at the start of sections highlight specific topics covered by the tutorial.
+Feel free to ask your favorite LLM chatbot about them !

  - :golf: Course of the scenario
  - :computer: Activity to do on your computers